Dacian22/Medicar/README.md

 | `order_manager.py`        | Loads heuristics and sends orders via MQTT                                                     |

 ## LLM Evaluation
 The following two pictures show the final evaluation results of our large language models.
-For further explaination of the models feel free to take a look at our presentation slides in the folder `Artifacts/Presentation-Slides`.
+For further explaination of the models, feel free to take a look at our presentation slides in the folder `Artifacts/Presentation-Slides`.
 ### Submodels
 In the following picture you can see the evaluation results of our independent submodels.